Skip to content

 Launching on Paseo

-EduChain is modelled after the Polkadot SDK Parachain Template.
-It is a ecosystem-standard template maintained by Parity and includes the necessary configuration to deploy to a relay chain.
+EduChain is modeled after the Polkadot SDK Parachain Template.
+It is an ecosystem-standard template maintained by Parity and includes the necessary configuration to deploy to a relay chain.

 The Polkadot Developer Documentation offers an end-to-end tutorial for developing and launching a parachain on the Paseo Testnet.